mgieseki/dvisvgm/README.md

 Copyright &copy; 2005&ndash;2019 [Martin Gieseking](mailto:martin.gieseking@uos.de)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See file COPYING for details.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.